Esmond Ovey: Career

 Ambassador to the Soviet Union.
 The United Kingdom had recognised the Soviet Union in 1924, and Sir Robert Hodgson had been posted there as chargé d'affaires, but the British diplomatic mission had been withdrawn in 1927.
 Simultaneously a Soviet ambassador to the U.K. was appointed; Grigori Sokolnikov arrived in London on the same day as Ovey arrived in Moscow, 13 December 1929.

 Relations between the U.K. and the Soviet Union were uneasy and Ovey had to deal with several controversies.
 On the lighter side, however, Ovey related that when he was invited to a banquet by Soviet Foreign Commissar Maxim Litvinov, he observed that his fork – and all the knives, forks and spoons on the table – bore the British coat of arms, having been stolen during the Russian Revolution from the then British Embassy.
 Ovey made no protest.

 However, a serious crisis arose in March 1933 when six engineers of Metropolitan-Vickers were arrested in Moscow and tried for espionage and "wrecking" because some turbines built by the company were faulty.
 Ovey had a stormy interview with Litvinov in which he "observed a strong but correct attitude.
 His efforts were, on the whole, successful."
 One of the men was acquitted, three deported and two imprisoned but released after two months.
 Meanwhile, Ovey had been recalled to London to report and never returned to Russia.

 Ovey was appointed ambassador to Belgium in April 1934 and transferred to be ambassador to Argentina (and minister to Paraguay), his final appointment, in 1937.
 He retired in 1942.

 Honours

-Esmond Ovey was appointed MVO in 1907, CMG in 1917, knighted KCMG in the King's Birthday Honours of 1929 and raised to GCMG in the Birthday Honours of 1941.
+Esmond Ovey was appointed MVO in 1907, a Commander of the Order of St Michael and St George (CMG) in 1917, promoted to Knight Commander of the Order (KCMG) in the 1929 Birthday Honours and further promoted to Knight Grand Cross of the Order (GCMG) in the 1941 Birthday Honours.

 The King of Belgium gave him the Grand Cross of the Order of Leopold.